 Me streaming Dead of the Brain with comments from the translator

 In both Dead Brain games we play, 90% of the time, from the point of view of Cole.
 At the beginning of Dead 1, the guy receives a frantic phone call from his friend Dr. Cooger.
 The scientist has apparently created a serum to bring people back from the dead, but his first experiments have gone wrong with his cat returning as a violent beast.
 While they are busy putting down the cat, Cole and Dr. Cooger receive a visit from a policeman and, sure enough, all hell will break loose when the serum ends smashed up in a cemetery (as it happens).
 After a few hours, the entire town will be zombified.

 Cole is quite an interesting character as, at the start, he is little more than a loser, especially by Japanese standards.
 He is basically broke, has a throwaway job and lives in a dump.
 His narrative arc in Dead 1 is completed when… well, when he realizes how much of a loser he is.
 Many times, during the story, he will get his hide saved by someone else, something he sadly comments on right before the ending.
-He doesn’t even get to save Sheila really, as the one time she’ll be in danger (of being raped by a gang, obviously), she’ll be saved by another character as well.
+He doesn’t even get to save Sheila really, as the one time she’ll be in danger (of being assaulted by a gang of bikers, obviously), she’ll be saved by another character as well.

 Find items, aim for the head